cjoster/certtools/workshop/CH05-keys-hard-way/README.md

 ## Generating DSA keys

 DSA keys (as well as ECC keys) require parameters to be generated first, befor the key can be created.
-This process can be done separately, or
+This process can be done separately, or in a single command.

 ### Generate DSA parameters